CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 # Exercise 1 - Create a Database Container

 For all instructions, it is assumed you will be working in the root folder of this project.
+There is a folder called 'Files' which contains the files used in this workshop to save you typing them out manually.

 It's recommended the first step is to fork this repository on Github so you can have your own copy of it and then clone it onto your machine.
 If you don't have a github account, you can download a zip of this repository and extract it to your machine.

 ### 1.1 Create a container for the database server